-- (hg) Upon being involuntarily withdrawn, the student may no longer enroll in classes, may not be an active member of a registered student organization, may no longer use University facilities, must vacate University owned housing, may no longer be permitted on University property, and may not be employed by UCF2.7 Additionally, an involuntarily withdrawn student and may be entitled to whatever refunds of tuition, fees, and room and board charges as would be appropriate given the timing of the withdrawal. - (ih) Students who are involuntarily withdrawn from the University shall have a hold placed on their records, which will prevent them from being readmitted or reenrolled at the institution except as stated in this paragraph.
+- (hg) Upon being involuntarily withdrawn, the student may no longer enroll in classes, may not be an active member of a registered student organization, may no longer use University facilities, must vacate University owned housing, may no longer be permitted on University property, and may not be employed by UCF...
+Additionally, an involuntarily withdrawn student and may be entitled to whatever refunds of tuition, fees, and room and board charges as would be appropriate given the timing of the withdrawal. - (ih) Students who are involuntarily withdrawn from the University shall have a hold placed on their records, which will prevent them from being readmitted or reenrolled at the institution except as stated in this paragraph.
 A student may request readmission or reenrollment at the University and provide the Executive Director of OSRRDean or Students or designee with documentation from an appropriate healthcare provider of their choice who has conducted a proper assessment of the student and concluded that the student is ready and able to safely return to the University and does not pose a Direct Threat as defined above. does not pose a serious threat to others.
-In cases where the Executive Director of OSRRDean of Students or designee has imposed other conditions for readmission, it is the responsibility of the student to provide documentation of compliance with such conditions. - (ji) A student who is considered for but ultimately not subject to Iinvoluntarily wWithdrawaln may be subject to conditions onto continued enrollment at the University.
+In cases where the Executive Director of OSRRDean of Students or designee has imposed other conditions for readmission, it is the responsibility of the student to provide documentation of compliance with such conditions. - Withdrawaln may be subject to conditions onto continued enrollment at the University.
 In such cases, the student will be provided with a written summary of any such conditions and must meet all conditions in order to maintain student status.
-A student who fails to meet such conditions may be later subject to involuntary withdrawal by the Executive Director of the Office of Student Rights & ResponsibilitiesDean of Students or designee, or may be subject to charges through the University's Student Conduct Review Process for failure to comply.
+A student who fails to meet such conditions may be later subject to involuntary withdrawal by the Executive Director of the Office of Student Rights & Responsibilities Dean of Students or designee, or may be subject to charges through the University's Student Conduct Review Process for failure to comply.